 Fear of Suffocating

-The numb feeling makes some people feel as if their throat is swelling “shut”.
+The numb feeling may make you feel as if your throat is swelling shut.
 You may be afraid that you will no longer be able to breathe, or that you will choke or suffocate.

 For example, you may have a history of asthma, throat problems, or a near-drowning incident, and associate the feeling of tingling and numbness with not being able to breathe.

-Many people are also worried that the numbness means that they won’t be able to swallow or carry out other motor functions.
-There is one thing you need to understand:
+You may also be worried that the numbness means that you won’t be able to swallow or carry out other motor functions.
+Here’s a useful fact:

 Local anaesthetic at the concentrations used in dentistry doesn’t effect motor nerves at all.
 Movement and swallowing are unaffected.
 The numbing only affects the sensory nerves.